blog banner desktop image blog banner mobile image

 Propulsion

-Most UUVs use electric motors for propulsion called thrusters.
+Most AUVs use electric motors for propulsion called thrusters.
 Larger vehicles might use hydraulic thrusters.
-At least six thrusters are required to provide all six degrees-of-freedom (surge, heave, sway, roll, pitch, and yaw.)
+At least six thrusters are required to provide all six degrees-of-freedom (surge, heave, sway, roll, pitch, and yaw).

 Depth

-UUVs can dive much deeper than human scuba divers, who can generally only go to a maximum depth of about 100 meters.
-Depending on the model, UUVs can go to depths of 5000 meters or more.
+AUVs can dive much deeper than human scuba divers, who can generally only go to a maximum depth of about 100 meters.
+Depending on the model, AUVs can go to depths of 5000 meters or more.

 Operational Duration

-The battery capacity and mode of operation will determine how long an UUV can operate before recharging, with typical numbers being in the range of hours.
-Some UUVs offer special low-power “gliding” modes that can extend their operating time to days.
+The battery capacity and mode of operation will determine how long an AUV can operate before recharging, with typical numbers being in the range of hours.
+Some AUVs offer special low-power “gliding” modes that can extend their operating time to days.

 Ongoing research into underwater communication technologies may someday overcome this limitation.

-UUVs most often carry sonar, and sometimes lights and cameras, along with other equipment relevant to their mission.
-Sonar for mapping the ocean floor is a common UUV payload.
+AUVs most often carry sonar, and sometimes lights and cameras, along with other equipment relevant to their mission.
+Sonar for mapping the ocean floor is a common AUV payload.

 Sparus II AUV, designed by Iqua Robotics.